Skip to Main content

 • a person can give informed consent and, if they’re not able to provide informed consent, you follow appropriate guidance.

-• you record the consent that storytellers give you to use their stories (we’ve produced a template consent form, which you can adapt).
+• you record the consent that storytellers give you to use their stories.

 We have resources that provide guidance on assessing capacity to consent.
 If you want to know more about ethics in relation to research and evaluation, we run a session on ethics in our Demystifying Evaluation series.